JaredProske/formulaic/README.md

 [![Build Status](https://travis-ci.org/JaredProske/formulaic.svg?branch=master)](https://travis-ci.org/JaredProske/formulaic)

 Procedurally generate some art using the title input by a user.
 The title is the seed for a pseudo-random number generator used to randomize various parameters.

+Enter a title using the query string parameter "title."
+Like https://jaredproske.github.io/formulaic/?title=triangles

 This currently only generates some fairly simple triangle variations but the idea is to increase the variation between generated works.